codemask-labs/argo-composer/README.md

 # Argo Composer

-An interactive command-line interface for initializing, creating and maintaining your ArgoCD resources repository in a configurable, templated and structured way.
+An configurable, templated and structured interactive command-line interface for initializing, creating and maintaining your ArgoCD resources repository.

 ## Features
 - Apps-of-Apps pattern out-of-the-box